 1. Clean and wash the fish pieces.
 Set aside.
 Soak the tamarind in warm water.
 Squeeze out the extract, strain and keep aside.

 2. Roast the grated coconut with a few curry leaves until lightly browned.
-Add chopped onions and keep on stirring until the coconut turns brown.
+Add chopped shallots and keep on stirring until the coconut turns brown.
 Switch off.
 Add the spice powders.
 Keep stirring for a few more seconds and set aside to cool.
 The whole process takes about 15 – 20 minutes at medium heat.
 Take care not to burn the coconut and spices.
-Grind into a fine paste adding about 1/4 cup water, in a mixer.
+Grind into a fine paste adding about 1/4 cup water, in the small jar of a mixie.

 3. Pour the ground coconut mixture into a meen chatti/ kal chatti or any deep pan.
-Add drumstick pieces, green chillies, curry leaves, tamarind extract, salt along with 1.5 – 2 cups of water and mix well.
+Add drumstick pieces, green chilies, curry leaves, tamarind extract, salt along with 1.5 cup water and mix well.
 Switch on the stove and allow to to boil.

 4. Once the curry starts boiling, add the fish pieces.
 After adding the fish pieces swirl the clay pot to mix everything well.
 Cover with a lid and simmer it for about 15 minutes or until the gravy thickens and the fish is done.
 Remember to rotate the meen chatti or pan in between.
 Add a few curry leaves and remove from fire.